CircleLinkHealth/nova-import-card/docs/practiceInvoice.md

 #####makeQuickbookReport()

 #####makeRow()
+Receives an instance of the model Practice which is assigned to the attribute `$practice` and a Carbon item for `$date`.

+It then creates a new instance of the class PracticeInvoiceGenerator, passing in $practice and $date, and uses it to `makePatientReportPdf()` (to get file path and create a shortened download link to be placed in the QuickBooksRow in the column `'PT.Billing Report:'`) and to `getInvoiceData()` to be used in the rest of the QuickBooksRow columns.

+Finally it calls on the `chargeableServices()` relationship of the Practice to retrieve the `ChargeableService` code, to be used in the QuickBooksRow column `'Line Item'`.

+Returns a complete row [array at the moment soon to be refactored to Value Object], to be used in [].

 ###PracticeInvoiceGenerator
-Takes an instance of the model Practice which is assigned to the attribute `$practice`, and a Carbon item for `$month`.
+Receives an instance of the model Practice which is assigned to the attribute `$practice`, and a Carbon item for `$month`.

 #####generatePdf()